Gabriela Garcia Juarez

 economic resources between urban neighborhoods, and what can public policies do

 specialization, students grapple with these questions and learn to harness, in

 a socially conscious way, the complexities of urban economies.
 Students take courses that prepare them to

-design, assess, and engage with policies that aim to improve the economic and
+design, assess, and engage with policies intended to improve the economic and

 social well-being of cities and local communities.
 The approach is holistic and

-multidisciplinary, relying on both topical and technical coursework to build subject area expertise and transferrable skills.
+multidisciplinary, relying on both topical and technical coursework to build subject area expertise and transferable skills.
 Economic development policies are considered

 targeted enterprise zones, inclusionary housing policies, low-income entrepreneurship